Key Takeaway

-Tirzepatide does not directly cause facial aging.
+Tirzepatide doesn't directly cause facial aging.
 The facial changes some patients notice on tirzepatide (Mounjaro, Zepbound) are caused by loss of facial fat volume during significant weight loss.
 Because tirzepatide produces some of the highest weight loss percentages among GLP-1 class medications, facial volume changes can be more pronounced for some users.

 Tirzepatide is a dual GIP/GLP-1 receptor agonist that has shown average weight loss of 15% to 22.5% of body weight[1] in clinical trials.
 This level of weight loss is more likely to cause noticeable facial changes compared to medications with more modest weight loss results.